South Lake Tahoe, California: 2020 census

+2023 ACS estimates

 In 2023, the US Census Bureau estimated that the median household income was $73,940, and the per capita income was $50,098.
 About 7.1% of families and 12.4% of the population were below the poverty line.

 South Lake Tahoe education rate from 2019–2023, of all persons aged 25 or older, 89.0% were high school graduates and 34.0% had a bachelor's degree.

 Education

 South Lake Tahoe and the surrounding unincorporated communities are serviced by Lake Tahoe Unified School District, which is composed of four elementary schools (Bijou Community School, Sierra House Elementary School, Tahoe Valley Elementary School, and the Lake Tahoe Environmental Science Magnet School) a middle school (South Tahoe Middle School) and a high school (South Tahoe High School).

 Due to budget cuts, Al Tahoe Elementary School and Meyers Elementary School closed in 2004; however, Meyers Elementary School reopened as Lake Tahoe Environmental Science Magnet School after a year's absence.

 South Lake Tahoe also houses a community college, Lake Tahoe Community College.

 South Lake Tahoe is the home of Tahoe Prep Hockey Academy.